basarat/mobx-typescript-react/02 action/README.md

 ```
 npm install mobx-react-devtools
 ```
-Mobx provides excellent dev-tools that allow you to observe changes that happen in actions.
+Mobx provides excellent react dev-tools that allow you to observe changes that happen in actions.
 We can install them simply with npm install.

 ```js